• Skip to primary navigation

 Do not confuse these with the oven pancake, pannukakku, (or kropsu), which is famous, but the batter is baked in the oven on a sheet pan as a thick rectangular pancake.

-Pancakes are a staple food in many Finnish households.
+Pancakes are a staple food in many Finnish households, including mine.
 Kids love them and always ask to eat pancakes as a snack, lunch, dinner, or evening meal.
 Pancakes are even served in Finnish schools.
 Thursdays are traditionally pea soup days, and pancakes are served as a dessert with strawberry jam and whipped cream.

 One traditional Finnish dish is also spinach pancakes.
 Some frozen thawed spinach is mixed in the batter and served as lunch with lingonberry jam and mashed potatoes.
 Spinach pancakes are also a favorite lunch among students in Finland. -and yes, a free lunch is served in schools.